In a previous tutorial, we discussed how the

 Output+ Terminated command ping -i 5 google.com

-jobs command again, we'll see no current jobs.
+jobs command again, there won’t be any current jobs.

-Now that we know how to start and stop processes in the background, we can talk about how to change their state.
+Now that you know how to start and stop processes in the background, you can learn about changing their state.

-CTRL-Z. When processes are in this stopped state, we can move a foreground process to the background or vice versa.
+CTRL + Z. When processes are in this stopped state, you can move a foreground process to the background or vice versa.

-If we forget to end a command with
+If you forget to end a command with

-& when we start it, we can still move the process to the background.
+& when you start it, you can still move the process to the background.

 The first step is to stop the process with

-Once the process is stopped, we can use the
+CTRL + Z again.
+Once the process is stopped, you can use the

 bg command to start it again in the background:

-You will see the job status line again, this time with the ampersand appended:
+You will receive the job status line again, this time with the ampersand appended: